ARMmbed/mbed-os-5-docs/docs/api/platform/MbedStats.md

 ### Memory statistics

-You can use memory statistics functions to capture heap usage, cumulative stack usage or stack usage per thread at runtime.
-To enable memory usage monitoring, you must enable the following Mbed OS configuration options.
+You can use memory statistics functions to capture heap use, cumulative stack use or stack use for each thread at runtime.
+To enable memory use monitoring, you must enable the following Mbed OS configuration options:

 ```json
 {